ErikRobles/pokemon-api/README.md

 Express-validator is integrated into the application to ensure that incoming requests are properly validated and sanitized.
 This helps prevent common security vulnerabilities such as SQL injection and XSS attacks by ensuring that the data being processed is clean and conforms to expected formats.
 ### Rate Limiting:
 Rate limiting is implemented to protect the application from abuse and excessive use.
 It limits the number of requests a client can make in a certain period, helping to prevent denial-of-service (DoS) attacks and ensuring fair usage of the API resources.

+## Design Pattern
+In this project, we have implemented the Service Layer design pattern to improve the separation of concerns and enhance the maintainability of the codebase.
+The Service Layer design pattern helps in organizing the business logic in a dedicated layer, which interacts with the controllers.
+This approach offers several benefits:

+1. **Separation of Concerns**: By moving the business logic to the service layer, we ensure that controllers are only responsible for handling HTTP requests and responses.
+This separation makes the code easier to manage and understand.

+2. **Reusability**: The service layer encapsulates the business logic, making it reusable across different parts of the application.
+This avoids code duplication and promotes DRY (Don't Repeat Yourself) principles.

+3. **Testability**: Isolating the business logic in the service layer simplifies unit testing.
+We can test the business logic independently from the controllers, leading to more robust and reliable tests.

+4. **Maintainability**: With the clear separation of responsibilities, it becomes easier to maintain and extend the application.
+Any changes to the business logic can be made in the service layer without affecting the controllers.

+### Logger Implementation

+To enhance the logging capabilities and avoid the excessive use of `console.log`, we have integrated the `winston` logger library.
+The `winston` library provides a flexible and extensible logging system, which allows us to log messages with different levels of severity and output them to various transports, such as console and files.
+This helps in better monitoring and debugging of the application.

 ## Prerequisites